NTR district: History

+Y. S. Jagan Mohan Reddy while interacting with relatives of the TDP founder and former Chief Minister N. T. Rama Rao at Nimmakuru village in the Pamarru Assembly constituency as the opposition leader promised that he would name the district after the late leader.
 NTR district was proposed on 26 January 2022 and became one of the twenty-six districts in the state after the gazette notification was issued by the Government of Andhra Pradesh on 3 April 2022.
-The gazette notification came into force on 4 April 2022.
-The district was carved out of Krishna district, and consists of the existing Vijayawada revenue division along with Nandigama and Tiruvuru revenue divisions, which were formed along with the district.
+On 4 April 2022 the chief minister Y. S. Jagan Mohan Reddy virtually inaugurated all 13 new districts, officially establishing NTR district., gazette notification.
+The district was carved out of Krishna district, with Vijayawada revenue division.
+Nandigama and Tiruvuru revenue divisions were formed along with the district.